IAIK/CoronaHeatMap/Readme.md

 docker run -it heatmap
 ```

+Binaries can then directly be executed from the current folder.

 ## Benchmarks in the Paper

 The benchmarks in the paper create a heatmap for 8 million subscribers and were thus executed on Amazon AWS using a EC2 instance with 96 vCPU's @ 3.6 GHz.
 To reproduce these benchmarks, modify the values in `params.h` to: